heinjan-ns/tictactoe_kata/tictactoe/NOTES.md

 - Player O can place a O on a populated board
 - player X can place a X on a populated board
 - check win
+- game board creation
+- show empty game board to screen

 ⚠️ TODO

-- show game board to screen
+- show populated board to screen
+- diagonal win
+- game ends in a draw

 🚧 WIP

-- game board creation

 🅿️ PARKED